joanseg/The-Positioning-Manual/chapters/12-Making-the-specialization-decision.md

 - Profitability
 - Interest

+Consider using a 3-point scale

 ### 4) Rank and Eliminate

 Sort inventory based on aggregate score

 Eliminate excessively risky items

-TODO: consider including other elimination factors from SWF, like buying cycle length, etc.
+{TODO: consider including other elimination factors from SWF, like buying cycle length, etc.}

 ### 5) Enrich